faisalhazry/Laundry-Warning-Hero/README.md

 # Laundry-Warning-Hero
-Monitoring real time weather using MySQL
+Monitoring real time weather using MySQL Database and Grafana

 ## 1. Problem Statement
 Housewives often have  to dry clothes outside after the laundry.
 This can be difficult when the weather is unpredictable or when they don't have a reliable way to check the current conditions.